 Not only is the self massage soothing, but because you’re using natural oils, you’re also feeding your skin microbiome (which we talked about above).

-If you’d like to explore this self care practice, then check out this video for details on how to do abhyanga:
+If you’d like to explore this self care practice, here’s a video to get you started:

 3. Go Barefoot Regularly